How to Plan the Perfect Day Trip to Solvang, CA

 Eating & Drinking in Solvang

 - Get Caffeinated at Good Seed Coffee: This coffee shop has a variety of high-quality drinks, as well as pastries and small bites (including many vegan and gluten-free options).
-We really enjoyed the two superfood lattes we ordered: the Blue Moon and the Beetroot Lattes with oat milk.
+Iโm a big fan of the blue moon and beetroot lattes!

 Do a Wine Tasting at One of the Solvang Wineries